wardenfeng/cannon.js/README.md

 For deeper examples, I recommend you checkout the cannon.js project ([cannon.js](https://github.com/schteppe/cannon.js)), but here is a very basic example:

 The sample code below creates a sphere on a plane, steps the simulation, and prints the sphere simulation to the console.
-Note that Cannon.js uses [SI units](http://en.wikipedia.org/wiki/International_System_of_Units) (metre, kilogram, second, etc.).
+Note that DaPao (and Cannon.js) uses [SI units](http://en.wikipedia.org/wiki/International_System_of_Units) (metre, kilogram, second, etc.).

 ```typescript
 import * as DaPao from 'dapao';